 Staff and faculty who wish to enlist the help of another individual should call upon their supervisor or department chair, respectively, for guidance and support.
 If staff or faculty are uncomfortable approaching their supervisor or department chair (or if they are the source of the issue), there are a number of options available.

-Faculty and staff may choose to talk with a Staff and Faculty Liaison who can provide valuable listening, consultation, support, advice and advocacy.
-Liaisons will serve in the following roles:
+Faculty and staff may choose to talk with a Workplace Advisor who can provide valuable listening, consultation, support, advice and advocacy.
+Workplace Advisors will serve in the following roles:

 - Provide a confidential and “off-the-record” place for discussing workplace issues.